Call or Text: 802.625.0201

 Champlain is home to all types of creative students.
-Whether you're into traditional or digital arts, emergent media, filmmaking, game programming, business or writing, our campus is equipped for artists of all kinds in all majors with state-of-the-art resources and spaces to create.
-Along with the Center for Communication and Creative Media (CCM), there are many access points on campus for first-hand experience with professional technical equipment and technology.
+Whether you're into traditional or digital arts, emergent media, filmmaking, game programming, business, or writing, our campus is equipped for artists of all kinds—and in all majors—with state-of-the-art resources and spaces to create.
+Along with the Center for Communication and Creative Media (CCM), there are many access points on campus for firsthand experience with professional technical equipment and technology.

 Located in CCM 426, the Digital Photo Lab is a Mac-equipped classroom with access to the entire Adobe Suite for all students' photo editing needs.

 Located on the fourth floor of the CCM building, the drawing studio is a place where students can go to create art of all mediums in a quiet place with stunning views of Lake Champlain.

 A studio dedicated to designers, the Metz Studio Barn is located behind Perry Hall.
 Equipped with two Mac computer labs and a lounge, it serves as a class, meeting, or academic support space.
 It is open to creative majors for projects and study time.

 A darkroom for all your traditional black-and-white photography needs!
 Whether you're developing, enlarging, or matting your photos, the photography lab in Joyce 106 is available for all Champlain students to use for class projects or for a hobby.

 This black-walled room (black box) is where film and broadcast magic happens on campus.
 In this professional-grade soundstage, only steps away from the Campus Store on the first floor of the CCM building, students can bring their storyboards to life using an arsenal of technical equipment, such as a dedicated lighting grid, props, filters, and backdrops.